 My creative output, my enjoyment of this work, and the continuation of this work matter more to me than whether or not it’s all perfectly organized.
 For now, at least, this page of links and notes — the Godsbarrow handbook — will have to do!

-I also keep a record of all my Wonderdraft settings, partly so I don’t forget them and partly so other folks who like my map style can use them.
+- I keep an up-to-date record of all my Wonderdraft settings, partly so I don’t forget them and partly so other folks who like my map style can use them.

 Big-picture stuff, from why it’s called Dormiir (and Godsbarrow) to the number of moons (two) to the Wraithsea (the un-place composed of the dreams of sleeping gods):